puppetlabs/puppet-instruqt-tracks/pe-501-lab-3-1-deploy-changes-to-production/01-deploy-to-production-with-impact-analysis/assignment.md

 1. Log into Puppet Enterprise with username `admin` and password `puppetlabs`, and then navigate to the **Jobs** page.
 2. Notice that there is no Job ID, as Eventual Consistency relies on normal Puppet runs to deploy your changes.

-✅ **Result:** You new code has been deployed to the PE server and will be automatically rolled out during the normal Puppet Agent run lifecycle<br><br>
+✅ **Result:** You new code has been deployed to the PE server and will be automatically rolled out during the normal Puppet Agent run lifecycle.<br><br>

 -------
 🎈 **Congratulations!** In this lab you introduced an additonal deployment step to your **Main** pipeline.
 This step continued to move your Puppet code along to the **Production** environment after a successful deployment to the **Development** environment.
 You also configured **Impact Analysis** to show the potential changes to your environments and protected the **Production** environment by requiring adminstrative approval prior to deployment.